mitragroups/myfirst-hanami/README.md

 # Bookshelf

-Welcome to your new Hanami project!
+Welcome to my new Hanami project!
+Hanami is Framework Ruby, faster, simple, and modern.

 ## Setup